clingon

 :key :boolean)

-This creates an option -b, --my-boolean <VALUE>
+This creates an option -b, --my-boolean <VALUE>, which can be

-provided on the command-line, where <VALUE>
+provided on the command-line, where <VALUE> should be true or 1

-for truthy values, and anything else maps to NIL
+for truthy values, and anything else maps to NIL.

-option kind creates a flag, which always returns
+The :boolean/true option kind creates a flag, which always returns

-option kind creates a flag, which always returns
+The :boolean/false option kind creates a flag, which always returns

 13.3Integer Options